Guac Camera Troubleshooting

 7. Set frame rate to FHD 29.97 FPS

-8. Turn the Camera Mode Dial back to M
+8. Turn the Canon DSLR camera Mode Dial back to M

 Back to top